 While education is at the heart of Einstein’s mission, it is biomedical research that drives the College of Medicine’s growth.
 The College of Medicine has more than 2,000 full-time faculty members located on its Jack and Pearl Resnick campus and at its clinical affiliates.

-Long a national leader in biomedical research support from the Federal government, during 2013, Einstein faculty received more than $155 million in funding from the National Institutes of Health.
-In addition, the NIH funds major research centers at Einstein in diabetes, cancer, liver disease, and AIDS.
+Long a national leader in biomedical research support from the Federal government, during 2014, Einstein faculty received $158 million in funding from the National Institutes of Health.
+In addition, the NIH funds major research centers at Einstein in aging, intellectual development disorders, diabetes, cancer, clinical and translational research, liver disease, and AIDS.
 Other areas of focus include developmental brain research, neuroscience, cardiac disease, and initiatives to reduce and eliminate ethnic and racial health disparities.

 Einstein also was the only New York City institution selected to participate in the Federal government’s landmark Women’s Health Initiative, and is currently one of just four sites nationwide taking part in alarge-scale study of the health status of the Hispanic/Latino community in the Bronx, supported by the NIH.